Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 # 🏥 **Health Insurance Premium Prediction**

 I built a machine learning system that predicts health insurance premiums with **99% accuracy**.
-The project started with **50,000 raw insurance records**, and I handled the entire pipeline — from cleaning messy data to deploying a working Streamlit application that real users can interact with.

-I built a machine learning system that predicts health insurance premiums with **99% accuracy**.